Aberdale

 The Aberdale Cycle Company was founded in 1919.
 The company concentrated on high volume, popular bicycles.
-In the mid-1930s the company moved to a modern factory in London and also acquired the Bown Manufacturing Company.
+In the mid-1930s, the company moved to a modern factory in London; they also acquired the Bown Manufacturing Company around the same time.
 Bown brought experience of building motorcycles and with rising demand for motorised transport after 1945, the company began producing mopeds and light-weight motorcycles at their London plant and in Wales.
-In 1958 Aberdale were acquired by the British Cycle Corporation while the Aberdale management went on to found Trusty Manufacturing Co Ltd.
+In 1958, Aberdale were acquired by the British Cycle Corporation, while the Aberdale management went on to found Trusty Manufacturing Co Ltd.

 History

 Aberdale Cycle Company was founded in 1919 by the father of Joseph and Leslie Levy.
-Joseph joined the company when he was 14 and within a few years was selling the company's bicycles from a wheelbarrow.
-He progressed to become sales manager when he was only 23.
+Joseph joined the company when he was 14; within a few years, he was selling the company's bicycles from a wheelbarrow.
+Joe progressed to become sales manager when he was only 23.

-Evidently the company was thriving and in 1934 it moved to a newly constructed Bridport Works at Edmonton, London.
-Around this time, the company acquired another bicycle manufacturer, Bown Manufacturing Company appointing the owner, William A.R.
+Evidently the company was thriving; in 1934, it moved to a newly constructed Bridport Works at Edmonton, London.
+Around this time, the company acquired another bicycle manufacturer, Bown Manufacturing Company.
+Aberde appointed the owner, William A.R.
 Bown, to the board.
 Bown's personal expertise was in engineering and it seems the Levy brothers preferred to focus their energies on the commercial aspects of the business.
-By 1936 the company boasted a range of 50 bicycles at the Olympia Show.
+By 1936, the company boasted a range of 50 bicycles at the Olympia Show.
 The Bown name was already established as a marque of quality and bicycles such as the Bown Xtralite were produced in 1937.
-In 1941, Joe was appointed Managing Director.
+In 1941, Joe was appointed managing director.

-During World War II commercial production ceased as the company committed itself to the production of war materials including small generating sets for use in aeroplanes.
+During World War II, commercial production ceased as the company committed itself to the production of war materials including small generating sets for use in aeroplanes.

 After the war, the demand for economic, personal, motorised transport blossomed.
 Using Bown's technical expertise in motorcycle manufacture, the company launched the Aberdale Autocycle in March 1947.
 The autocycle was powered by a 98cc Villiers Junior de Luxe engine.
-It was a typical machine of the period but included a custom toolkit and a Smiths speedometer placing it in the higher end of the market, certainly compared to their usual high-volume products.
+It was a typical machine of the period but included a custom toolkit and a Smiths speedometer.
+These modifications placing it in the higher end of the market, certainly compared to their usual high-volume products.
 One special machine was created, painted with Post Office livery of bright red in an attempt to gain a contract from the Royal Mail; it looked so good, a limited edition was offered as an alternative to the traditional black with gold piping.
 Joseph Levy also toured North America promoting both the autocycle and the company's Gresham Flyer child's tricycle.
 Less than 2,000 autocycles were eventually produced overall by 1948.